California Homestead Exemption 2026

 The law and its adjustments to the California homeowners exemption impact how much of your home equity is protected.
 Even though the limits may continue to increase, it can be a mistake to wait to file for bankruptcy.
 With large volumes of filings, your homestead protections could be delayed if you don’t act quickly.

-Today for a
+Contact Us Today for a FREE Consultation

-OakTree Law has helped thousands of SoCal clients with over $500 million of relief.
-Fill out this form and our personal injury or debt attorneys will contact you for a free evaluation.
+OakTree Law has helped thousands of SoCal clients with over $500 Million of relief.
+Fill out this form, and our personal injury or debt attorneys will contact you for a free evaluation.